manyone-cph/sampension-tokens/README.md

 2. `npm install` to install dependencies
 3. `npm run build` to generate tokens

+## 🚀 Release

+To release a new version, follow these steps:

+1. Commit your changes to `main` branch.
+2. A new version will automatically be released using `semantic-release` in a Github Action.

 ### All commands

 Here's a breakdown of the commands we have: